Harvesting SSL Certificate Data to Identify Web-Fraud: Certificate-based Classifier

 We evaluate the performance of the classifier using the ten-fold cross validation method \cite{mlearn1}.
-In it, we randomly divide the data set into 10 sets of equal size, perform 10 different training/testing steps where each step consists of training a classifier on 9 sets and then testing it on the remaining set.
-We take the average of all results as the final performance result of the classifier.
-We use most of the features discussed in Section \ref{analysis-ssl} to build two binary classifiers: (1) a Phishing Classifier and (2) a Typosquatting Classifier.
-The phishing/typosquatting classifier distinguishes non-phishing/non-typosquatting domains from phishing/typosquatting domains using \textit{only} information from SSL certificates.
+We randomly divide the data set into 10 sets of equal size, perform 10 different training/testing steps where each step consists of training a classifier on 9 sets, and then we test it on the remaining set.
+Finally, we average all results to assess the final performance of the classifier.